Cookie Policy

 Cookies are small text files that are placed on your computer or mobile device when you visit a website.
 They are widely used to make websites work, or work more efficiently, as well as to provide information to the owners of the site.

-We may also use other similar technologies like web beacons (or “pixels”) and local storage.
+We may also use other similar technologies like web beacons (or "pixels"), local storage, and session storage.
 These technologies function like cookies to store information or access information stored on your device.
-For simplicity, we refer to all of these as “cookies” in this policy.
+For simplicity, we refer to all of these as "cookies" in this policy.

-Cookies can be “first-party” (set by Geekflare) or “third-party” (set by a different domain than the one you are visiting).
+Cookies can be "first-party" (set by Geekflare) or "third-party" (set by a different domain than the one you are visiting, such as Google or Stripe).

 2. How We Use Cookies